ibvandersluis/fastslam/README.md

 # FastSLAM

+This repository is one of two parts of my dissertation for my master's at Oxford Brookes University.
+See also my [repository for making BioSLAM](https://github.com/ibvandersluis/bioslam), the other part of my dissertation.

 ## Description

 This is a Python implementation of the FastSLAM algorithm for Simultaneous Localisation and Mapping (SLAM), originally proposed by Michael Montemerlo et al. in 2002.

 ## Requirements

 - Assumes an existing ROS 2 installation (Dashing or newer).
 If you are using a distro other than Dashing, replace 'dashing' in the following terminal commands with your distro name.
     - [Install ROS 2 Dashing](https://index.ros.org/doc/ros2/Installation/Dashing/)
 - This package also uses the following Python3 libraries: